Balancing Global Efficiency with Local Responsiveness

 — Vindi Banga, former Vice President of Marketing, Unilever

 The balancing act between generating and responding to local insights and exploiting standardized marketing programs calls for some form of marketing agility.
-This research proposes that the simultaneous pursuit of local responsiveness and standardized marketing programs reflects the notion of international marketing agility, referring to “an endless and swift movement between global and local, such that international opportunities are seized, and threats are avoided, without losing focus and momentum” (Gomes et al. 2020, p.
+We propose that the simultaneous pursuit of local responsiveness and standardized marketing programs reflects the notion of international marketing agility, referring to “an endless and swift movement between global and local, such that international opportunities are seized, and threats are avoided, without losing focus and momentum” (Gomes et al. 2020, p.
 270).

 Contrary to the notion that MO and MPS are incompatible, we find a positive relationship between responsiveness and MPS in both countries.
 In Japan, an advanced market, both responsiveness and MPS are positively related to profitability and market share.
 MPS also functions as a partial mediator between responsiveness and profitability in this market.
 In Turkey, an emerging market, MPS is negatively related to profitability, suggesting a need for adapting marketing programs to local specificities.
 In short, the performance consequences of MPS tend to be positive in advanced markets and negative in emerging markets.